MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/stay-on-top-of-updates.md

 |**Blogs** and **Community** <br/> |Visit Office Blogs, Microsoft Community, and Microsoft Tech Community to learn more details about changes in Office 365 and share experiences with other users.  <br/> |Visit [Office Blogs](https://blogs.office.com/).
 Visit [Microsoft Community](http://answers.microsoft.com).
 Visit [Microsoft Tech Community](https://techcommunity.microsoft.com).  <br/> |

 > [!NOTE]
-> You need to be a Global Administrator to make changes to Release preferences.
+> You need to be a global administrator to make changes to Release preferences.